mcahny/Deep-Video-Inpainting/README.md

 If you are also interested in **video caption removal**, please check [[Paper](https://arxiv.org/abs/1905.02949)] [[Project page](https://sites.google.com/view/bvdnet/)]

 ## Update
+This is recently tested under Python=3.7, Pytorch=1.4, Cudatoolkit=10.0.
-This is tested under Python 3.6, PyTorch 0.4.0 (dependencies can be compiled on this version).
+<s>This is tested under Python 3.6, PyTorch 0.4.0 (dependencies can be compiled on this version).</s>

 <img src="./image/swing4.jpg" width="700" height="350">
 <img src="./image/roller4.jpg" width="700" height="350">